Eugene Barrett: Murders

 For the remainder of the 1980s, Barrett resided in an apartment complex on Kinau Street in relative peace, but continued to drink and exhibit unstable emotional behavior.
 Across from his apartment lived his neighbor, 41-year-old Doneshia "RoxAnne" Kastner, who had a checkered history of both substance and sexual abuse.
 Despite this, she was allowed to look after her 7-year-old son Ethan, whom she often took kayaking.
 While there was no confirmed intimate relationship between the pair, Barrett privately accused Kastner of mocking him by dating other men and supposedly indecently exposing herself in front of him.
 Friends and acquaintances even claimed that he would sometimes call them on the phone, hysterically claiming that he was afraid he was going to "harm" her.
 After one such bout, he voluntarily asked to be admitted for psychiatric treatment at The Queen's Medical Center, where he remained until early August 1995.
 By the time of his release, Kastner had moved to a neighboring apartment across the street, which had angered Barrett, who believed that she would move away from the neighborhood altogether.

 On August 11, 1995, just a few days after his release, Barrett spent most of the day drinking beer with his brother and a friend.
 After he went to get more at the local store, he saw Kastner entering her apartment.
 On a whim, he went back to his apartment, got a .25 semiautomatic pistol and went across the street, going right by her son, who was playing in front of the building.
 Barrett then went inside Kastner's room, and when she turned to face him, he shot her twice in the head and then left the room.
-He was seen leaving by Kastner's son, who immediately called his father, whom in turn called the authorities.
+He was seen leaving by Kastner's son, who immediately called his father, who in turn called the authorities.
 Kastner was driven to the Queen's Medical Center, but succumbed to her injuries later that same day.